tc39/proposal-UnambiguousJavaScriptGrammar/README.md

   2. Else if `"main"` field exists, then
     1. Call `Parse(Source, Script, true)` and return.

-2. Fallback to dual parsing.
+2. Fallback to multiple parse.
   1. If `Parse(Source, Script, false)` is `true`, then
     1. Return.
   2. Else